Skip to main content

 Air Quality and Climate Module

-Monitors temperature, humidity, and air quality inside your vehicle.
-If dangerous conditions are detected—like carbon monoxide buildup or extreme heat—it sounds an audible alarm and sends alerts to your phone.
+Know what you're breathing before it becomes a problem.
+Continuously monitors temperature, humidity, and air quality inside your vehicle.
+If dangerous conditions are detected, it sounds an audible alarm and sends alerts to your phone.
 Peace of mind whether you're sleeping inside or checking in from home.

 Zonal Monitoring